Configure MCP Auth in MCP server

 If your provider has a specific metadata URL rather than the standard ones, you can use it similarly:

-import { MCPAuth, fetchServerConfigByWellKnownUrl } from 'mcp-auth';
+import { fetchServerConfigByWellKnownUrl } from 'mcp-auth';

-server: await fetchServerConfigByWellKnownUrl('<metadata-url>', { type: 'oidc' }), // or 'oauth'
+const authServerConfig = await fetchServerConfigByWellKnownUrl('<metadata-url>', { type: 'oidc' }); // or 'oauth'

 Fetch metadata from a specific URL with custom data transpilation